scality/backbeat/docs/pause-resume.md

 This feature offers a way for users to manually pause and resume a service extension by storage location.

+In addition, a user may choose to resume service operations for a given storage location by a specified number of hours from the current time.
+This is useful for CRR in particular because if the user knows a destination location will be down for a certain amount of time, the user can schedule for the service to resume at time of destination location availability.

 This feature is currently available for the following service extensions:

 - Cross-Region Replication (CRR)
-- Metadata Ingestion

-In addition, for the CRR service only, a user may choose to resume CRR operations for a given storage location by a specified number of hours from the current time.
-This is useful when the user knows a destination location will be down for a certain amount of time and wants to schedule for the service to resume at time of destination location availability.
+- RING Out-of-Band Updates (RING-OOB)

 ## Design

 The RESTful API exposes methods for users to pause or resume service operations by storage location.

+The API has a Redis instance publishing messages to a specific channel.
+Each service will be subscribed and listening to their relevant channels.

+### Design - CRR

-Redis’s pub/sub function propagate requests to all active and relevant Kafka Consumers on all nodes.
-The published Redis message specifies the service and storage location to pause or resume.
+Redis’s pub/sub function propagate requests to active CRR Kafka Consumers on all nodes.
+The published Redis message specifies the CRR service and storage location to pause or resume.

 Backbeat's design allows pausing or resuming a service at the lowest level (pause or resume all Kafka Consumers subscribed to a given service topic) to